MedvidekPu/SpotifyAnalyser/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Plan: 1.
+Include Search to search for artist id based on Name, 2.
+Include input box csv of artist ids, comma separated, 3.
+Get all albums for each artist, 4.
+Get the latest album for each artist, 5.
+Get all songs for that album, 6.
+Get latest song for that album